You have no items in your shopping cart.

 There are some anti-wandering door alarm systems which include a "caregiver key," which the caregiver or health care staff uses to silence the door bar alarm.

-Here are the common components that make up an anti-wandering door alarm system:
+Here are the common components that make up an anti-wandering system for door alarms for dementia

 1) Anti-Wandering Door Monitor Bar